ansghof/CapstoneTravelApp/README.md

 #### Startup

-Run `node src/server/server.js` from the project root to start the server.
+Run `npm start` or `node src/server/server.js` from the project root to start the server.
 It will run at [localhost](http://127.0.0.1:8081) by default.

 ### Client